UCL-CCS/Nbed/README.md

 - `driver.py` - Class which carries out the algorithm.
 Main point of access for functionality.
 - `ham_converter.py` - class to convert between Hamiltonian formats as well as save to and read from JSON.
 - `ham_builder.py` - class to build Hamiltonians from quantum chemistry calculations.
-- `localizers/` - methods of orbital localization
+- `localizers/` - Classes which perform localization.
 - `mol_plot.py` - functions to plot the systems localised molecular orbitals.
 - `utils.py` - log settings and cli parsing.